ismop/dap/doc/api/device_aggregations.md

   "device_aggregation": {
       "id": numerically unique id (e.g. 1),
-      "custom_id": external identifier of the sensor, specific to the levee installation setup, "type": string representing type of the device aggregation, "placement": geometric coordinates of the sensor, expressed as a GeoJSON data structure, "profile_id": identifier of the profile the device aggregations belongs to, "section_id": identifier of the section the device aggregations belongs to, "levee_id": identifier of the levee the device aggregations belongs to, "device_ids": identifiers of aggregated devices.
+      "custom_id": external identifier of the sensor, specific to the levee installation setup, "parent_id": identifier of parent device aggregation,
-  }
+      "children_ids": identifiers of children - other aggregations, "type": string representing type of the device aggregation, "placement": geometric coordinates of the sensor, expressed as a GeoJSON data structure, "profile_id": identifier of the profile the device aggregations belongs to, "section_id": identifier of the section the device aggregations belongs to, "levee_id": identifier of the levee the device aggregations belongs to, "device_ids": identifiers of aggregated devices }
 }
 ```